watamario15/brainfuck/readme.md

   - Your program doesn't work as expected?
 It's tough to see how the program runs?
 This interpreter shows **the next instruction to execute and memory internals**.
 Also, it can highlight **where the memory pointer is**.
 You can also do a **step execution** or enable **breakpoint instruction (`@`)** to further inspect what's going on.
 - **Speed Adjustment**
   - You can select either **100 ms, 10 ms, 1 ms, or fastest** speed to run a program.
 You can also disable the Real Time Debugging to further speedup the execution.
+- **Screen Keyboard**
+  - Your device doesn't have a good keyboard for Brainfuck programming?
+This interpreter offers you **buttons to type Brainfuck instructions with no hassle.**
 - **Light/Dark Theme**
   - Tired to code in a bright screen?
 The dark theme isn't for you?
 This interpreter supports **both the light and dark themes**.
 - **Per Monitor High DPI Aware V2**